Mildred “Mickey” Stolzoff was known in Oceanside as a woman who enjoyed physical activity and loved being part of her community.

 Mickey died Oct.
 8 at age 97.
 The longtime Oceanside resident raced in six Turkey Trots and the Tri-City Medical Senior Mile in its inaugural year last year, as the oldest runner at age 96.
 She was an inspiration to other runners.

-Mickey was also an inspiration to her family, and several of Mickie’s family members and friends will run in her memory as part of Team Mickie at the 12th annual Pacific Marine Credit Union O’Side Turkey Trot, presented by Tri-City Medical Center.
+Mickey was also an inspiration to her family, and several of Mickie’s family members and friends will run in her memory as part of Team Mickie at the 12th annual Frontwave Credit Union O’Side Turkey Trot, presented by Tri-City Medical Center.
 Team Mickie already boasts 28 members, including Mickie’s two daughters, her granddaughters and many cousins and friends.

 “She was always an active lady and she encouraged us to be the same,” said Dolores Gascon, Mickey’s granddaughter.
 “She graduated from Oceanside High School 81 years ago and always had a love for the city.
 She loved running every year.
 We thought that forming a team was the best way possible to honor my grandmother.”